G.K. Noble: Background

-Noble is the taxon author of 20 new species of reptiles.
+G.K.
+Noble was elected to the American Philosophical Society in 1933.
+He is the taxon author of 20 new species of reptiles.
 A species of lizard, Anolis noblei, is named in his honor.
 Also, a subspecies of lizard, Sphaerodactylus darlingtoni noblei, is named in his honor.

-Wife
+Family

-Noble was married to Ruth Cosby.
-The couple had two sons, G. Kingsley Noble Jr. and Alan Noble.
-Ruth Crosby Noble died March 15, 1988, at the Allendale (New Jersey) Nursing Home, where she lived.
-At the time of her death, she was 91 years old.
-Ruth Noble wrote The Nature of the Beast, a book on animal behavior based on research by her husband.
+Noble was married to writer Ruth Crosby.
+The couple had two sons, G. Kingsley Noble Jr. (1924-1994) and Alan Noble (1926-1992).
+Ruth Crosby Noble died on March 15, 1988, aged 91, at the Allendale (New Jersey) Nursing Home.
+She authored The Nature of the Beast, a book on animal behavior based on research by her husband.
+G. Kingsley Noble Jr., was an anthropologist; a native of Portola Valley, California, he died on July 20, 1994, aged 70, of a heart attack, leaving two sons.